digital-medicine-research-group-UNAV/conformalized_single_cell_annotator/README.md

 ## Setup and Installation

-We provide a Conda ([conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)) environment file (`environment.yml`) that specifies all required dependencies.
+We provide a Conda ([conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)) environment file (`environment.yml`) that specifies minimum required dependencies.
 You can use either Mamba or Conda to create the environment (**We strongly recommend using Mamba**).

 1.  **Clone the repository:**